Jump to:

 The M4A2, the first welded-hull Sherman to enter service, was Sherman III in the British nomenclature style.
 The M4A2 used the same engine as the medium tanks M3A3 and M3A5.

 Identification points of later production Shermans are solid disc idlers and road wheels, lack of fuel shutoff valves on the rear deck, fixed headlights, periscope guards, sandshields, a travel lock for the 75mm gun, drivers' vision slots replaced by a second set of periscopes, and mounting of the siren next to the left headlight with a guard similar to the headlight clusters.
-Late welded-hull tanks had the 56° glacis replaced by a single-piece plate inclined at 47° from vertical.
-The 56° plate featured protruding drivers' hoods (or direct vision slots on earlier tanks) and was composed of several pieces welded together, which complicated production.
-The 47° plate was a single piece and eliminated the drivers' hoods.
+A single-piece differential and final drive housing was introduced in April 1942.
+Starting in late 1943 at the Fisher Tank Arsenal, the 56° glacis on the M4A2 was replaced by a single-piece plate inclined at 47° from vertical.
+The complicated 56° glacis had been composed of several pieces welded together and featured protruding drivers' hoods with direct vision slots on early tanks and periscopes on later vehicles.
+The 47° plate, on the other hand, was a single piece and eliminated the drivers' hoods.
 Larger drivers' hatches were also introduced with the 47° plate.
-Late tanks also were built with a single-piece differential and final drive housing.
+Around 1,000 75mm gun M4A2s were produced with dry stowage and the 47° glacis until replaced on the factory line in May 1944 by wet stowage 76mm gun tanks.
+These large-hatch dry stowage 75mm gun M4A2s weighed 70,200lb (31,800kg) and had a ground pressure of 14.4psi (1.01kg/cm²).

 The engine compartment of the M4A2 had a single-piece rear armor plate that extended below the sponson level.
-Two rows of bolts converged to make a "T" shape in the rear armor plate, and an exhaust deflector was mounted below the plate, with twin exhaust pipes converging in the middle of the tank beneath the deflector.
+Two rows of radiator attachment bolts converged to make a "T" shape in the rear armor plate; the top row originally featured seven bolts, but this was reduced to six during production.
+An exhaust deflector was mounted below the plate, with twin exhaust pipes converging in the middle of the tank beneath the deflector.
 The engine access grill doors on the rear deck were approximately as wide as the turret bustle.

 M4A3: General